What you’ll learn

 Part 1: The Amazon FBA profit calculator

-Link to this overhead and profit calculator Excel spreadsheet is at the bottom of this article.
+Link to this overhead and profit calculator Google spreadsheet is at the bottom of this article.

 Here’s some cold hard truth.